Swimming in Swedish lakes

 Allemansrätten is a unique Swedish institutions allowing you to enjoy the nature.
 It is important to read and follow the rules and regulations set to respect nature and wildlife

-Swim training and workout in a Swedish lake
+Swim in Swedish lake- training and workout in a Swedish lake

-If you are an experienced swimmer and want to do some training, then we recommend you to follow a water guide/trainer, such as Jeanette from TriHealth Fitness.
+If you are an experienced swimmer and want to do some training, then we recommend you to contact a local endurance club.
+They might take you to your along for a run, a cycling trip and to their favourite lake.

 Be sure to bring swimsuits, check out the access to the water first and start swimming in the often dark but clean water.